aboelkassem/designing-data-intensive-applications-notes/README.md

 AND longitude > -0.1162 AND longitude < -0.1004;
 ```

-Since in this case the order is matter and latitude related to longitude, A standard B-tree or LSM-tree index is not able to answer that kind of query efficiently: **it can give you either all the restaurants in a range of latitudes**.
+Since in this case, the order is matter and latitude related to longitude, A standard B-tree or LSM-tree index is not able to answer that kind of query efficiently: **it can give you either all the restaurants in a range of latitudes**.

 Other use cases

-- On an ecommerce website you could use a three-dimensional (combination) index on the dimensions **(red, green, blue)** to search for products in a certain range of colors
+- On an e-commerce website you could use a three-dimensional (combination) index on the dimensions **(red, green, blue)** to search for products in a certain range of colors
 - Weather observations you could have a two-dimensional index on **(date, temperature)** in order to efficiently search for all the observations during the year 2013 where the temperature was between 25 and 30℃.

 ## Full-Text Search and Fuzzy Index

-This index allow you to query for similar keys such as misspelled words.
+This index allows you to query for similar keys such as misspelled words.

-This index do normalization, lemmatization and stemming for each word. which ignore grammatical variations of words, and to search for occurrences of words near each other in the same document,
+This index does normalization, lemmatization, and stemming for each word. which ignores grammatical variations of words, and searches for occurrences of words near each other in the same document,
-and support various other features that depend on linguistic analysis of the text.
+and support various other features that depend on the linguistic analysis of the text.

-Lucene engine (used in elastic search) uses a SSTable-like structure (small in-memory index) that tells queries at which offset in the sorted file they need to look for a key.
+Lucene engine (used in elastic search) uses an SSTable-like structure (small in-memory index) that tells queries at which offset in the sorted file they need to look for a key.

 ## Storing Data In-Memory